photoprism/photoprism-docs/docs/user-guide/ai/ollama-models.md

 The following drop-in examples can be specified in your `vision.yml` file, which is located in the `storage/config` directory.
 [Learn more ›](index.md#visionyml-reference).

+!!! tip "Old installations"
+    See the note in [Configuration](./index.md#visionyml-reference) if your file is not read.

 ### Gemma 3: Labels

 ```yaml